syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 //Appends the contents into the paragraph

-document.LastParagraph.AppendText("Adventure Works Cycles, the fictitious company on which the Adventure Works sample databases are based, is a large, multinational manufacturing company.");
+document.LastParagraph.AppendText("Adventure Works Cycles, the fictitious company on which the AdventureWorks sample databases are based, is a large, multinational manufacturing company.");

 //Applies the style to paragraph